Topic "Infections" in Vietnamese - total 55 documentsTitle: All COVID-19 vaccine information in your language provided by the Australian Government

 Summary: A guide to Legionnaire's disease, including causes, prevention, symptoms and treatment.

 Summary: A guide to leptospirosis, a bacterial infection that can affect humans and animals, and which is more common in north eastern NSW and Queensland.
 People who have close contact with animals are more at risk from this disease.
 Information includes causes, symptoms, prevention and treatment.

 Summary: A guide to preventing listeria infection or listeriosis, a rare but serious foodborne disease.

-Summary: This transated fact sheet provides information on Mastitis, the inflammation of the breast, which may lead to infection.
+Summary: This translated fact sheet provides information on mastitis, the inflammation of the breast, which may lead to infection.
 It includes information on common causes, signs and symptoms, prevention and treatment.

 Title: Measles - community fact sheet

 Summary: Measles is a very infectious viral illness.
-People can get unwell with measles seven (7) to 18 days after contact with a person sick with measles.
+People can get unwell with measles 7 to 18 days after contact with a person sick with measles.

 Summary: The brain and spinal cord are surrounded by a lining called the meninges.
 Infection or inflammation of the meninges is called meningitis.
 There is normally a fluid between the meninges and the brain or spinal cord called cerebrospinal fluid (CSF).
 In meningitis, the CSF becomes infected.

 Title: Meningococcal disease